 Africa Cup of Nations: Kit Sponsors

-Adidas sponsors the most teams at this year’s Africa Cup of Nations with four.
-Host nation Gabon, Egypt, Algeria and Morocco will all play in Adidas kits.
-The three-striped brand is also a tournament sponsor.
-German competitor Puma sponsors three teams: defending champion Ivory Coast, Cameroon and Ghana
+Puma sponsors the most teams at this year’s Africa Cup of Nations with four.
+Host nation Egypt, Ghana, Ivory Coast and Senegal will all play in Puma kits.
+However, the German brand no longer sponsors 2017 champions Cameroon (now wearing Le Coq Sportif).

 Battle of the brands among star players

-The last five winners of the Africa Cup of Nations all wore one of the three main brands of the sports apparel industry: Puma, Adidas or Nike.
+The last six Africa Cup of Nations champions all wore one of the three main brands of the sports apparel industry: Puma, Adidas or Nike.
 Puma partnered Egypt during the nation’s successful runs in both 2008 and 2010.
-The German brand also supplied Ivory Coast when they won the 2015 edition.
+The German brand also supplied 2015 champions Ivory Coast and Cameroon when they won the 2017 edition.

 When Nigeria won in 2013, the Super Eagles wore Adidas kits.
 While 2012 champions Zambia wore Nike kits during their successful campaign that year.